-Thirty years have now elapsed since adoption, along with increased urbanization of the corridor.
-Although a few of the DOZ regulations in the existing plan have been amended since 1984, the changes that are currently proposed are more comprehensive and would bring the DOZ in conformance with current, higher-ranked City plans and policies.
+Thirty years have now elapsed since adoption, along with increased urbanization of the Corridor.
+Although a few of the DOZ regulations in the existing plan have been amended since 1984, the changes that are currently proposed are more comprehensive and would bring the DOZ in closer compliance with current higher-ranked City plans and policies.

-M. A proposed change shall not be in significant conflict with adopted elements of the Comprehensive Plan or other city master plans and amendments thereto, including privately developed area plans which have been adopted by the city.
+C. A proposed change shall not be in significant conflict with adopted elements of the Comprehensive Plan or other city master plans and amendments thereto, including privately developed area plans which have been adopted by the city.